-- Feihnum — A chord Ryanne listens to, explained in Book 2.
+- Feihnum — A chord Ryanne listens to (more in Book 2).

 - Nádhúrtha — Human-like beings that reside in Tír na Donna (the human realm).
-They are the fae equivalent … somehow (see book 2)
+They are the fae equivalent, somehow (more in book 2)

 - Pooka — A shapeshifter.
 Traditionally a pooka is seen as a dark, sleek horse with a long wild flowing mane and luminescent golden eyes.They have the power of human speech and when inclined make great sport of those they talk to as they like to embellish the truth.

-- Préachta — Titus’s energy that is unfamiliar for him and he is constantly baffled when that energy takes him.
+- Préachta — Titus’s energy that is unfamiliar for him.
+He is constantly baffled when that energy takes him.

 - Scáil Dragún.
 Titus’s ship.
-Is there a scene…?
-Oh why yes there is.
+Is there a scene about how Titus obtains his ship?
+Oh why yes there is (to be shared eventually).
 This is inspired by “shadow” and “dragon”.
-The ship looks like this (although Titus’s cabin is below the helm).

-- Tír an Vraoichta — Darkness realm.
-Pronounced Tir vroishta.
+- Tír na Vraoichta — Darkness realm.
+Pronounced “vroishta”.